-Pam Grier didn't expect her long-time friend Sid Haig to play the judge.
-She started to burst out laughing as she was surprised by Haig because they both starred together in a number of exploitation films, by which this film's style was influenced.
+Pam Grier didn't expect her longtime friend Sid Haig to play the judge.
+She started to burst out laughing, as she was surprised by Haig, because they starred together in several exploitation films, by which this film's style was influenced.

-Robert Forster's father, whom he loved dearly, got the good news of his son's return to acting in a feature film and spent a short time on set.
-Sadly, he passed away before Robert received his Oscars nomination.
+Robert Forster's father, whom he loved dearly, got the good news of his son's return to acting in a feature film, and spent a short time on-set.
+Sadly, he passed away before Robert received his Oscar nomination.

 Quentin Tarantino was afraid that Elmore Leonard would hate the film.
 He and Roger Avary hesitated to discuss the changes with Leonard, finally speaking with Leonard as the film was about to start shooting.
 Leonard loved the screenplay, considering it not only the best of the twenty-six screen adaptations of his novels and short stories, but also stating that it was possibly the best screenplay he had ever read.

 When Ordell Robbie first goes to Max Cherry's office and is asked if he has the cash for the bond, he responds "I got it right here in my brand new Raptor bag."
 Although the logo is partially obscured, it is clearly that of the Toronto Raptors.
 Samuel L. Jackson was frequently courtside at Toronto Raptor games the season before filming this movie.